U.S. flag

 What is the timing of when I must provide the information?

-For new tenancies, the Information must be provided either when a tenant signs a lease or enters into a tenancy agreement for the first time or tenders the first month’s rent.
-The process of terminating a tenancy is complex and an attorney should be consulted.
-The Ordinance requires that a landlord provide the Information, including a notice of basic housing rights and resources, to tenants when legally required steps to terminate a tenancy are taken.
+It is required to provide this Guide at the inception and termination of tenancies.
+For new tenancies, the Guide must be provided when a tenant signs a lease or enters into a tenancy agreement for the first time or tenders the first month’s rent.
+The Ordinance also requires that a landlord provide the Guide to tenants when legal steps to terminate a tenancy are taken (ex.
+Notice to Quit or Summary Process).

 If I am renewing a lease with an existing tenant do I need to do anything?